Motivating Next-Gen Accelerators with Flexible (N:M) Activation Sparsity via Benchmarking Lightweight Post-Training Sparsification Approaches: Results

 \subsection{Layer Sensitivity}

-The next question we investigate in this work is layer sensitivity to activation sparsity.
-For this experiment, we use the Extended Datasets, the Llama3-8B model, and the 8:16 sparsity pattern.
-The main results are presented in Table~\ref{tab:l3_8b_816_summary}.
-Here, we focus on methods with learnable parameters, primarily L-PTS and LS (a learnable, diagonal scaling projection).
-While in most of our experiments, learnable methods underperformed on average compared to static or magnitude-based approaches, the best-performing configurations for Llama3-8B under 8:16 sparsity were, in fact, those employing learnable parameters — as shown in Table~\ref{tab:l3_8b_816_summary}.
-We find that activations from the up projection (in the FFN) and the out projection\footnote{The output projection of the attention mechanism.
-It combines outputs from all attention heads and projects them back to the model’s hidden dimension.} are the most sensitive to sparsification, pruning these layers leads to the most significant performance drops, suggesting they should be preserved or treated with greater care in compression strategies.
-While we can not say this generalizes across all layers, we empirically demonstrate that some layers are more important than others.
+We study layer sensitivity to 8:16 activation sparsity on Llama3.1-8B-Instruct using the Extended Datasets (Table~\ref{tab:l3_8b_816_summary}).
+This analysis focuses on learnable methods, mainly L-PTS and LS (learnable diagonal scaling).
+Although learnable approaches underperform on average in our broader experiments, the best 8:16 configurations for Llama3.1-8B-Instruct rely on learnable parameters (Table~\ref{tab:l3_8b_816_summary}).
+We observe that the FFN up projection and the attention out projection\footnote{The output projection of the attention mechanism.
+It combines outputs from all attention heads and projects them back to the model’s hidden dimension.} are the most sensitive: pruning them causes the largest drops, suggesting they should be preserved or handled with extra care.
+While this may not generalize to all layers, it indicates that layer importance under activation sparsity is highly non-uniform.